foobar66/googlewiz/README.md

 # googlewiz
-Script to generate the GoogleWiz magisk module
+Script to generate the GoogleWiz magisk module (and module itself)